h0lmes/mockservice/webapp/README.md

 To run web app in development mode (available on `localhost:3000` with hot reload):

     cd webapp
-    npm run dev
+    npm install     // needs to be run once npm run dev

 To build web app: